 The various types of cargo transported by air fall into two main groups;

-For harmonisation of standards that regulate the shipment of particular goods, IATA instituted three Boards:
+For harmonization of standards that regulate the shipment of particular goods, IATA instituted three Boards:

-3. The Live Animals and Perishables Board (LAPB) to manage the standards and guidance related to the shipment of these products.
+- The Live Animals and Perishables Board (LAPB) manages the standards and guidance related to the shipment of these products.

 Categories of Special Cargo